MicrosoftDocs/sql-docs/docs/relational-databases/errors-events/mssqlserver-7391-database-engine-error.md

 1. Check whether any of the servers are on a Windows Server Failover Cluster.
 The MSDTC on the cluster must have its own IP address.
 Make sure proper name resolution of the DTC service has happened on each server.
 The IP address of the DTC must be defined in your name resolution system (such as WINS, DNS, or LMHosts).
 Verify that each server can communicate with the other's MSDTC by name and not just by IP address.
 Check in both directions.
 For example, check from server A to server B's MSDTC, and then check from server B to server A's MSDTC.
 You must resolve all name resolution problems on the network before you run your distributed query.
 To configure MSDTC on a cluster, see [MSDTC Recommendations on SQL Failover Cluster - Microsoft Community Hub](/troubleshoot/sql/database-engine/linked-servers/error-message-ole-db-provider).

-1. If you are using the older remote servers technology instead of the recommended linked servers, set the **remote proc trans** configuration option setting to `OFF` for the server, or run a `SET REMOTE_PROC_TRANSACTIONS OFF` statement before you run any distributed query.
+1. If you're using the older remote servers technology instead of the recommended linked servers, set the **remote proc trans** configuration option setting to `OFF` for the server, or run a `SET REMOTE_PROC_TRANSACTIONS OFF` statement before you run any distributed query.
 If this setting is set to `ON`, the remote procedure calls are made in a local transaction.
 For more information, see [Configure the remote proc trans (server configuration option) - SQL Server](../../database-engine/configure-windows/configure-the-remote-proc-trans-server-configuration-option.md).

 1. Check the return value of the system function `@@SERVERNAME` on both servers.
 Verify whether the return value matches the computer name of each server.
 If it doesn't match, rename the server.